wordplate/wordplate.github.io/docs/plugins.md

 ### Plate

 [Plate](https://github.com/wordplate/plate#readme) is a plugin with a bunch of defaults to help you make the most out of WordPress.
 It comes with handy features such as cleaning up WordPress's administrator dashboard.
-It is required by default in WordPlate.
+It is required by default but could easily be removed in the `composer.json` file.
+Visit [the documentation](https://github.com/wordplate/plate#readme) for more information.

 ### Soil